9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/II. CMD/II. Getting Help.md

 In the previous section, we discussed the importance of utilizing the help system built into the Command Prompt, especially in an environment where external network traffic is non-existent or limited.
 However, assuming we have access to the Internet, there are dozens of online resources at our disposal for additional help regarding the Command Prompt.
 As stated before, the Internet is an extremely valuable tool and should be utilized to its fullest extent, especially if unrestricted access exists.
 To help enhance our understanding of CMD and alleviate some of the time sink involved with searching for material, here are a couple of CMD.exe command references where we can learn more about what can be done with our command shell.

 - [Microsoft Documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands) has a complete listing of the commands that can be issued within the command-line interpreter as well as detailed descriptions of how to use them.
 Think of it as an online version of the Man pages.
-- [ss64](https://ss64.com/) Is a handy quick reference for anything command-line related, including cmd, PowerShell, Bash, and more.
+- [ss64](https://ss64.com/) Is a handy quick reference for anything command-line related, including cmd, cmd, Bash, and more.

 This is a partial list of resources; however, these should provide a good baseline for working with the Command Prompt.